Michelleszzm/CharityPayAi/README.md

 # CharityPayAi
-CharityPayAi is an open-source crypto donation platform supporting BTC, ETH, and USDC.
-It connects donors and charities globally with transparent, secure, and borderless giving.
+CharityPayAi is an open-source donation platform that empowers charitable organizations to easily accept crypto donations.
+Supporting mainstream cryptocurrencies such as BTC, ETH, and USDC, the platform offers transparent, efficient, and borderless giving.
+Our mission is to connect global donors and charities through blockchain technology, ensuring every donation is traceable, secure, and impactful.